This video of rescuing a child that fell into a borewell may be three years old. It made a great impression and still inspires me.

 Although Zhu Di presented a charred body as Zhu Yunwen’s, rumors circulated that the young emperor had escaped his burning palace in a monk’s robe.
 Later on, during the Qing dynasty, officials altered the Ming official history texts to please their emperor.

 The Yongle Emperor repaired and reopened the Grand Canal, also known as the Beijing-Hangzhou Grand Canal, the longest canal or artificial river in the world.
 The Grand Canal now a UNESCO World Heritage Site and a famous tourist destination.

-Between 1406 and 1420, the emperor directed the construction of the Forbidden City.
-In 1987, UNESCO declared the Forbidden City as a World Heritage Site and listed it as the largest collection of preserved ancient wooden structures in the world.
+UNESCO declared the Forbidden City as a World Heritage Site and listed it as the largest collection of preserved ancient wooden structures in the world.
 It now houses the Palace Museum.

 The Yongle Emperor also constructed the Porcelain Tower (or Pagoda) of Nanjing, considered one of the wonders of the world.
-It was part of the former Bao’en Temple located on the south bank of the external Qinhuai River in Nanjing, China.
+It was part of the former Bao’en Temple on the south bank of the external Qinhuai River in Nanjing, China.

 The octagonal pagoda with a base of about 97 feet (30 metres) in diameter rose up to a height of 260 feet (79 metres) with nine stories.
 A staircase in the middle of the pagoda, spiraled upwards for 184 steps.
 The tower built with white porcelain bricks reflected the sun’s rays during the day.
 Glazes and stoneware worked into the porcelain created a mixture of green, yellow, brown and white designs on the sides of the tower.
 The tower was also decorated with animals, flowers and landscapes, and many Buddhist images.
 At night as many as 140 lamps hung from the building illuminated the tower.